ConnorBaxter/ScambaitToolkit/README.md

    * [_!IMPORTANT!_]ALT+F4 and clicking the close button are disabled.
 Right click + "payment link" to actually close the form!
    * No files are actually encrypted!
    * Most things about the program are easily changed from the txt files included [message, bitcoin address, file names]
-   * Tempted to add more customizability to this, name of ransomware, colours, make it differnent per machine.
+   * More customizability to this is in progress, i.e. name of ransomware, colours, make it differnent per machine.